zSOLz/TelegramContest/README.md

 # Telegram April 2019 coding contest
 The source code of the winner app (1st place).
 The app shows best performance among all other apps.
-This results was reached by using CoreGraphocs which renders each frame separately.
+This results was reached by using CoreGraphics which renders each frame separately.
+Some features you may be interested in:
+- All rendering system id driven by **drawRect()** and **DispatchTimer**.
+Classes with names *xxxRenderer* used for drawing.
+- The rendering of line chart.
+It draws every line segment separatly.
+It allow to reduce number of calculations on rendereing stage.
+I tested about 10 different ways to render line and keep this one as the most efficient.
+- Line chart may reduce number of vertices for VERY close coorinates.
+It cannot be visible but segnificantly increace performance.
+- Bar chart is fully optimized to be rendered in most efficient way (I tested about 5 different approaches).
+- Percent chart wasn't optimized so it shows the worst performance among all other charts.
+You may be interesting in transition animation to pie chart.

 # Disclaimer
 The code was made for contest purposes only.
 So please DO NOT USE THIS CODE IN PRODUCTION PROJECTS!